anshika4731/CODSOFT_Level1Task3_Calculator/README.md

 # Calculator.github.io
-Creating a Calculator using HTML, CSS and Javascript
+Creating a Calculator using HTML and CSS